jhonnyLeandro/gap_automation/README.md

 ## Set Up

-keep in mind that this project was developed in ubuntu, so maybe you have to make adjusments to run it in other os or maybe not. but you have to install node.js and java for sure.

-To get the project running, just clone the repository.
+First you must have installed node.js and java after that just clone the repository.

 **SSH**